-8. Evaluation criteria and Grading System Evaluation System Continuous assessment Non- continuous evaluation Description Theoretical papers assessment 15.00% Non-compulsory activity that can be retaken.
-To be carried out before end of teaching period Laboratory sessions 25.00% 125 00% Compulsory activity that can be retaken.
-To be carried out during lab sessions Oral presentations assessment 10.00% 11/1/11/19/- Non-compulsory activity that can be retaken.
-To be carried out during the theory/lab sessions Final test 50.00% Compulsory activity that can be retaken (rescheduling) to be carried out within the planned exam dates of the final exam call (convocatoria ordinaria).
-Total: 100.00% 100.00%
+8. Evaluation criteria and Grading System Non-

+Evaluation System Continuous continuou Description assessment evaluation Laboratory sessions 25.00% 125 00% Compulsory activity that can be retaken.
+To be carried out during lab sessions Oral presentations assessment 10.00% 10.00% Non-compulsory activity that can be retaken.
+To be carried out during the theory/lab sessions for students in the continuous assessment modality.
+The students of non-continuous Modality will be evaluated of this activity through an alternative system in the final exam call (convocatoria ordinaria).
+Final test 50.00% Compulsory activity that can be retaken (rescheduling) to be carried out within the planned exam dates of the final exam call (convocatoria ordinaria).
+Theoretical papers assessment 15.00% 115 00% Non-compulsory activity that can be retaken.
+To be carried out before end of teaching period Total: 100.00% 100.00%